mattsexton/healthapp/README.md

 healthapp
 =========

-This is currently under slow, but active, development
+This is currently under slow, but active, development.